neuaa/opensand-docker/README.md

 Here are the requirements for using the tool locally :

-        ubuntu 16.04 OS (if not, use a virtual machine to launch the manager) docker packages (please refer to the official documentation https://docs.docker.com/install/linux/docker-ce/ubuntu/) opensand-manager (please refer to the official documentation for installing opensand-manager https://opensand.org/content/get.php)
+        ubuntu 16.04 xenial OS (if not, use a xenial ubuntu VM to launch the manager) docker packages (please refer to the official documentation https://docs.docker.com/install/linux/docker-ce/ubuntu/) opensand-manager (please refer to the official documentation for installing opensand-manager https://opensand.org/content/get.php)